blobbybilb/hold-for-accents-symbols-shortcuts/README.md

+Archived...
+V1 is done; it works on windows.
+This is an super-tiny, old-ish project so it may not work well.
+It should mostly work on X on linux, but it probably won't work on wayland.

+---

 # hold for accents, symbols, and shortcuts
 Because repeating the same key over and over is usually useless.
 Use useful accents, symbols, or text shortcuts instead.